rblackman/OneThousandWords/README.md

 One Thousand Words
 ==================

-A simple program to convert a text document into an image.
+A simple program to encode a text document as an image.
 (Or convert an image back into a text document).

 Usage
 -----